zackxiong/CraftPlugins/index.md

 <br>
 ##Blockode:

-This is a small game I write for fun and also for use in my server.
+This is a small game I wrote for fun and also for use in my server.
 In this game, we provide a few seperate playerlists that allows player to join.
 Each list will be maintained as a game.
 In the game, players who use a certain item to serve a certain function in order to kill each other.
 Any kinds of maps are suitable for this game.
 Also, a gameworld founction was added.
 Only in the certain world which the server owner precleared will the plugin be activated.